-My legs start to die almost immediately from clumsily kicking the sides of my horse to get it to move faster, which Marcelo does to his horse with complete ease.
-But feeling the slope of the mountain right by my side was so incredibly vivifying.
+My legs start to die almost immediately from clumsily kicking the sides of my horse to get it catch up with Marcelo.
+Marcelo does it to his horse with complete ease.
+Feeling the slope of the mountain right by my side was so incredibly vivifying.
 Maybe the most vivifying thing I'd experienced up to that point.

 Marcelo turns his horse around.

-Of course I did.
+Of course I wanted it to run.
 We find a flat enough path, he shows me how to kick the horse with just enough strength to make it gallop.
-Cue more awkward leg movement, and finally my horse ran, as I laughed nervously.
+Cue more awkward leg movement, and finally my horse ran.
+I laugh nervously.

-It's worth the realization later back on land ground level that my glasses had flown off during the gallop.
+It's worth the realization later back on land that my glasses had completely flown off without my knowing.

 So, we head to his house, a mere five minute walk away from the horses.
 We drink his coffee, slowly and silently again, and I stare at his things.
 We begin to talk, and talk, as he savours his many cigarettes and strokes the cat on his lap.

 The next day in Santiago, I traipse over to Barrio Brasil and the Museum of Memory and Human Rights, where my energy level, exhausted from my day with Marcelo, simply does not allow me to do justice to the gravity and import of the subject matter.
-So I slip into the nearest restaurant I can find before my brain and body were to crash.
+So I slip into the nearest restaurant I can find.

 It felt both comforting and disappointing to be back in the city.

-I drink onion soup as a waiter approaches and asks me, in a reenactment of the patterned conversations between insider and outsider who both have the mutual desire to understand, are you from Japan, or maybe Brazil?
+I drink onion soup as a waiter approaches and asks me, just as so many others have, in a reenactment of the patterned conversations between insider and outsider who both have the mutual desire to understand, are you from Japan, or maybe Brazil?
+There are so many Japanese there!
 Oh, where is Singapore?
-Just as so many others have asked.

 I am not tired of these questions yet.
 I will be, in years to come, but just now, not yet.